 See the original post that inspired this series, “The Opposite of Rape Culture is Nurturance Culture,” here.

-All references to gender in this post are intended in a trans-inclusive way.
+All references to gender in this post are meant in a trans-inclusive way.
 I want to recognize that human beings’ lived experience of gender is much more complex than an either/or set of boxes can capture.
 When I speak of ‘men’ and ‘masculinity’ I am referring to all masculine-identified people, including, as appropriate, aspects of the self for those who only partially identify in this way.
-Open to feedback and always happy to further nuance this analysis: feel free to get in touch.

 I’m also working on a speculative fiction project.
 Check out Cipher here.